omaroskars/AccountManager/README.md

 # AccountManager
 Simple REST API written in Java spring for user accounts.

+Select your favourite IDE and start the application.
+I user VS code with Spring boot dashboard.

 Login to see available resources
 ```
 username: admin